GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy

-Fig.~\ref{trainingtarget_fig} shows a mini-batch training example, where a GNN model containing two graph convolution layers is interleaved by two fully-connected layers.
-The right part shows a subgraph constructed from a batch of initial target nodes \mbox{$\{1, 2, 3\}$}, which has one-hop neighbors \mbox{$\{4, 5, 6\}$} and two-hop neighbors \mbox{$\{7, 8\}$}.
-The left part shows the forward and backward computation of this subgraph, with arrows indicating the propagation direction.
-For subgraph computation, a straightforward method is to load the subgraph structure and the related data into memory and perform matrix operations on the subgraph located at the same machine.
-As the memory overhead of a subgraph may exceed the memory limit, this method has inherent limitation in generalization.
-Instead, GraphTheta completes the training procedure with distributed computing by only spanning the structure of the distributed subgraph.
-To construct a subgraph, our system introduces a breadth-first-search traverse operation.
-For each target node, this operation initializes a minimal number of layers per node, which are involved in the computation, in order to reduce unnecessary propagation of graph computing.
+To construct a subgraph, our system introduces a breadth-first-search traversal operation.
+For each target node, this operation initializes a minimal number of layers per node, which are involved in the computation, to reduce unnecessary propagation of graph computing.
 Furthermore, to avoid the cost of subgraph structure construction and preserve graph access efficiency, we build a vertex-ID mapping between the subgraph and the local graph within each process/worker to reuse CSR/CSC indexing.
 In addition, our system has implemented a few sampling methods, including random neighbor sampling~\cite{hamilton2017inductive}, which can be applied to subgraph construction.